albertonavasg/pmod-oled-rgb/README.md

 To see the code, go to the folder `old_version`

 Currently I am working on the second version, with some enhacements: add support for a second screen, build the embedded operating system with petalinux, show the FPGA IP address on one of the screens, etc.
+This is the work described now.

 ## Design